 - Reviewing and recommending the nomination of Board members; and recommending independent Board Member compensation.

 - Assisting the Board with other related tasks, as assigned from time to time.

-- The committee shall consist of at least two directors, each of whom is free of any relationship that, in the opinion of the Board, would interfere with his or her exercise of independent judgment.
-Committee members shall meet the independence requirements of NASDAQ Stock Market and all applicable laws and regulations.
+- The committee shall consist of a majority of Independent Board Members , each of whom is free of any relationship that, in the opinion of the Board, would interfere with his or her exercise of independent judgment.

 - Committee members shall be generally acquainted with corporate governance and compensation issues and have experience in one or more of the areas of the Committee’s responsibilities.

 - The members of the Committee shall be appointed annually by the Board.
 Members may be replaced by the Board or the Executive Committee at any time, but shall otherwise serve until their successor has been named.
 Members of the committee will elect a Chairman of the committee.